Does House Rules really rule?

 House Rules

 The premise of House Rules was loaded with potential.
 Off the coast of Cornwall is the mysterious island of Keun, steeped in ancient history and brooding menace.
-The mysterious and wealthy Lord Jago Branok is using his seemingly limitless wealth to restore Loveday House, an ancient manor built atop the foundations of an ancient castle atop the cliffs of Keun.
-But Lord Jago and Loveday House are both not what they seem.
+The enigmatic and wealthy Lord Jago Branok is using his seemingly limitless wealth to restore Loveday House, an ancient manor built upon the foundations of an ancient castle atop the cliffs of Keun.
+But neither Lord Jago or Loveday House are what they seem.

-Jago is a wild card and often goes about masked and cloaked, no one sure if he is an ace or a joker.
+Jago is a wild card and often goes about masked and cloaked, leaving no one quite sure if he is an ace or a joker.
 Loveday House itself is-- strange.
-A place where the walls between worlds are thin, Loveday acts as a kind of gateway between worlds, places where history turned a different corner; worlds where the virus never altered Earth's history, worlds where this or that revolution succeeded or failed, even alien worlds with strange skies and rulers that are not remotely human.
-I had thought that Loveday might provide brief glimpses into other worlds where WC history played out differently; a world where the Swarm conquered earth and absorbed aces into his genetic catalogue, a world where the Shadow Fists ruled New York instead of falling apart with the deaths or arrests of its most prominent members, and so on.
+A place where the walls between worlds are thin, Loveday acts as a gateway between worlds, places where history turned a different corner; worlds where the virus never altered Earth's history, worlds where this or that revolution succeeded or failed, even alien worlds with strange skies and rulers that are not remotely human.
+With that in mind, I had thought that Loveday might provide brief glimpses into other worlds where WC history played out differently; a world where the Swarm conquered earth and absorbed aces into his genetic catalogue, a world where the Shadow Fists ruled New York instead of falling apart with the deaths or arrests of its most prominent members, and so on.
+It was not to be.

-Instead, Lord Jago loves his parties and, wise or unwise, holds several a year, bringing groups of strangers to Loveday and potential danger with only some very flimsy warnings.
-His guest lists range from lowly jokers and deuces (aces with weak or useless powers) to members of the Silver Helix (Britain's official ace superheroes).
-Of course, it is inevitable that his guests are lured by visions of other worlds and wander into parts of Loveday House where it is dangerous to go.
+Instead, Lord Jago loves throwing parties and, wise or unwise, holds several a year.
+Jago repeatedly brings a variety of guests to Loveday with only some very flimsy warnings about the potential danger they might face.
+The guest lists range from lowly jokers and deuces (aces with weak or useless powers) to members of the Silver Helix (Britain's official ace superheroes).
+Of course, his guests are inevitably lured by visions of other worlds into parts of Loveday House where it is dangerous to go.
 After all, it wouldn't be much of a story if there wasn't any danger.
 The problem with House Rules isn't the concept, it is the execution.
 Something in the way this one was put together kept it from becoming more than the sum of its parts.

 Wild Card novels come in a few different forms, most often an anthology collection of stories that all contribute to an overall narrative or the more ambitious and harder to pull off "braided narrative" or "mosaic novel" where the individual authors' contributions are edited together into one hopefully seamless work.
 The pattern usually seems to be two anthologies and a mosaic novel to wrap up the triad, but Three Kings was already a mosaic piece and House Rules bills itself on the cover as "a novel in stories", which is really what most of the WC anthologies are anyway.

-I think House Rules would have worked much better as a mosaic novel.
+House Rules would have worked much better as a mosaic novel.
 A friend told me it was originally planned as such, which makes much more sense than what we were given.
-The primary issue is that with individual stories happening at different times, each new set of guests has to discover there is something weird about Loveday House.
-So, rather than setting up the strangeness of Loveday, the premise of the numerous "guise dances", and the malevolent forces seeking to control the old manor once and then getting on with the story, there is instead a certain repetitiveness to the beginning of each tale, because the protagonist of each story doesn't know what has been beaten to death already for the reader.
+The primary issue is with the individual stories split up to occur at different times of the year, each new set of guests has to discover there is something weird about Loveday House.
+So, rather than setting up the strangeness of Loveday, the details of the numerous "guise dances", and the malevolent forces seeking to control the old manor just once and then getting on with the story, there is instead a certain repetitiveness to the beginning of each tale.
+The protagonist of each new story doesn't know what has already been beaten to death for the reader.
 It would have been quite the trick to interweave all of the different story threads together, but it could have been done and likely to better effect than the odd, redundant story structure of the printed House Rules.

 Jago the Munchkin

-Jago is yet another immortal Wild Carder from the very first days of the virus, except he is also vastly wealthy and a lord and super mysterious and has all sorts of cool weapons from other dimensions and has hordes of devoted servants who think he's great and knows everything about everything and has cool regenerative healing powers that keep him from being killed.
-In the old days of RPGs, be they player characters or the DMs pet NPC, guys like Lord Jago used to be called munchkins, a diminutive name for someone who had to be the roughest toughest man of mystery with the coolest magic weapons and infinite hit points.
+Jago is not just yet another immortal Wild Carder from the very first days of the virus.
+Lord Jago is also vastly wealthy and a lord and super mysterious and has all sorts of cool weapons from other dimensions and has hordes of devoted servants who think he's great and knows everything about everything and has cool regenerative healing powers that keep him from being killed.
+In the old days of RPGs, be they player characters or the DM's pet NPC, guys like Lord Jago used to be called munchkins, a diminutive name for someone who just had to be the roughest toughest man of mystery with the coolest magic weapons and infinite hit points.

 The Stories

 Caroline Spector turns in a pasable murder mystery that ends the game for a long-running, though not heavy-hitting character.
-The irony there is Spector's British protagonist, Constance, hates things that are twee, but the cozy little whodunit is pretty tween itself.
+Oddly, Spector's British protagonist, Constance, hates things that are twee, but the cozy little whodunit is pretty twee itself.
 Maybe that was by design.
 On a sidenote, is it just me or does Constance's dear departed best friend, a joker with flowers for hair, and her new ward, a joker with paintbrushes for hair, reveal a certain lack of creativity?
-The virus can cause any manner of physical mutation an author likes, but if it is a female joker hanging out with Constance, they just have weird hair.
+The virus can cause any manner of physical mutation an author likes, but if a female joker hangs out with Constance, they just have weird hair.

 Kevin Andrew Murphy's story indulges his own worst impulses as an author.
-Once you realize his protagonist is basically him, the inevitable overloading of the story with decorative, architectural, folklore, historical flourishes and the provenances thereof in a book already groaning under the weight of such stuff really kicks into overdrive.
-At least he brought back Herne the Huntsman, threw in a gratuitous sex scene (which have gotten ever more rare as the series progresses), and had the decency to have his self-insert character commit suicide.
-With luck I'll never have to read about know it all antiquarian Nigel Walmsley ever again.
+Once you realize his protagonist is basically Murphy, the inevitable overload of decorative, architectural, folklore, historical flourishes and the provenances thereof (in a book already groaning under the weight of such stuff) really kicks into overdrive.
+At least he brought back Herne the Huntsman, threw in a gratuitous sex scene (those seems to have gotten ever more rare as the series progresses), and had the decency to make his self-insert character commit suicide.
+Murphy is not the only author in this collection that needs to remember mini history lessons and elaborate descriptions of architecture and paintings do not magically create atmosphere in and of themselves, but he is the one to do this the most in stories outside of House Rules.
+With luck, I'll never have to read about know it all antiquarian Nigel Walmsley ever again.

 The last story is the best, which isn't surprising.
-Written by Peadar O Guilin, creator of the unforgettable psychotic manipulator Badb from Three Kings, the final tale is a slam bang finish full of lowlife British aces and jokers out to steal whatever they can from Loveday House.
-Featuring an entertainingly sociopathic crimelord with the improbable name of Charles the Unkillable and a cameo by aged werewolf Mick Jagger, O Guilin's story lays the gorundwork for a potential future menace in the form of a frightened woman under Charles's thumb.
-Her ace makes her too valuable for Charles to give up and too dangerous for Lord Jago to ever let walk free.
-The beauty of it is Maria is the only character to not seem overly impressed with Jago's cave of wonders-- and she negotiates her way out of Jago's custody in practical but chilling fashion.
+Written by Peadar O Guilin, creator of the unforgettable villainess Badb from Three Kings, the final tale is a slam bang finish full of lowlife British aces and jokers out to steal whatever they can from Loveday House.
+Featuring an entertainingly sociopathic crimelord with the improbable name of Charles the Unkillable and a cameo by aged werewolf Mick Jagger, O Guilin's story lays the groundwork for a potential future menace in the form of a frightened woman under Charles's thumb.
+Her ace making her too valuable for Charles to give up and too dangerous for Lord Jago to ever let walk free, Maria is the only character to not seem overly impressed with Jago's cave of wonders-- and she negotiates her way out of his custody in practical but chilling fashion.

 The final interstitial by Leigh, and Gary Bushorn's final fate, is unsatisfying.
 I won't spoil Bushorn's ultimate fate, but I will go on record with another small but significant grievance.
 Jago's letter to Bushorn reveals his (or perhaps Leigh's) misunderstanding of how recessive heredity in relation to the virus actually works.
 Jago tells Bushorn any child he might father with an uninfected woman has a fifty-fifty chance of having the virus.
 This is incorrect.
 Since the earliest books, it was established that both parents have to carry the virus for it to possibly manifest in a child.

-As for the survival of Loveday House, I suppose the various authors are still too excited by the potential Loveday House represents to let Gary succeed in destroying it, but with the unrealized potential of this first book featuring Loveday I'm not sure another will be any better.
+As for the ultimate survival of Loveday House, I suppose the various authors are still too excited by the potential it represents to let Gary succeed in destroying it, but with the unrealized potential of this first book featuring Loveday I'm not sure a second hand will play out any better.

 Comments